Things to do in the Adelaide Hills

 Towns

-Although I know I just said that the highlights of the regions are found in the landscapes, the towns of the Adelaide Hills are wonderful and well worth visiting.
-They’re a focus for the culture and agriculture that you’ll find in the surrounding regions, and each have their own individual characteristics.
+Although I know I just said that the highlights of the region are found in the landscapes, the towns of the Adelaide Hills are wonderful and well worth visiting.
+They’re a focus for the culture and agriculture that you’ll find in the surrounding regions, and each has its own individual characteristics.

 Stirling